apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **failover.maxReconnectAttempts** The number of reconnection attempts allowed before reporting the connection as failed to the client.
 The default is no limit or (-1).
 + **failover.startupMaxReconnectAttempts** For a client that has never connected to a remote peer before this option control how many attempts are made to connect before reporting the connection as failed.
 The default is to use the value of maxReconnectAttempts.
 + **failover.warnAfterReconnectAttempts** Controls how often the client will log a message indicating that failover reconnection is being attempted.
 The default is to log every 10 connection attempts.
++ **failover.randomize** When true the set of failover URIs is randomly shuffled prior to attempting to connect to one of them.
+This can help to distribute client connections more evenly across multiple remote peers.
+The default value for this setting is to false.

 The failover URI also supports defining 'nested' options as a means of specifying AMQP and transport option values applicable to all the individual nested broker URI's, which can be useful to avoid repetition.
 This is accomplished using the same "transport." and "amqp."
 URI options outlined earlier for a non-failover broker URI but prefixed with *failover.nested.*.
 For example, to apply the same value for the *amqp.vhost* option to every broker connected to you might have a URI like: